mstocco/mariostoc.co/content/traininglog/20201108-ironman2021-42weeksout.md

 ### NOTES
 Total Time: **85 minutes**

 Today's run started well; during the warm up everything pointed to this being a good workout.
 Then _beep, beep, beep_, the workout started.
 The first strides are typically slow and awkward; today was no different.
-The next strides were **on schedule** through the 10th and if that was all I had to do, I would have finished patting myself on the back.
+The next nine strides were **on schedule** through and if that was all I had to do, I would have finished patting myself on the back.
 The eleventh stride was a chore and a message for me to hold focus for the remaining reps.
-The last 4 strides were work with a lot of **huffing and puffing** in between.
+The last four strides were work with a lot of **huffing and puffing** in between.
 The slow jog home was welcomed.
 <!---->
 Left glute/adductor/hamstring was sore during the strides this morning.
 I rolled things out while watching the Seahawks get thumped by the Bills; the tender culprit may be that side's piriformis which was pretty knotted up.